1963 East German general election

 General elections were held in East Germany on 20 October 1963.
 They were to originally be held in November 1962 but were postponed.
-434 deputies to the Volkskammer were elected, with all of them being candidates of the single-list National Front, dominated by the communist Socialist Unity Party of Germany.
+434 deputies to the Volkskammer were elected and 66 deputies appointed by the Magistrate of East Berlin, with all of them being candidates of the single-list National Front, dominated by the communist Socialist Unity Party of Germany.
+The seat count outside of East Berlin was expanded in this election by 34, making the Volkskammer a round 500 members large.
+The new seats (plus 12 seats allocated to the Peasants Mutual Aid Association in previous elections) exclusively went to the SED and the mass organizations, the bloc parties' all staying at 52 seats.